 Why Use Landed Costs?

-Most businesses using Odoo Inventory track their purchase price and sale price.
+Most businesses using Odoo as their stock management tool track their purchase price and sale price.
 However, if you’re not tracking landed costs, your cost of goods sold (COGS) might be underestimated.

 This leads to: